 At our final meeting during the planning stage of our relationship, we verify that all of your asset transfers are moving forward on track whether we are taking the lead or you are taking the lead with our guidance.
 We ensure that all of your questions are answered and remind you that you can make changes to any of your documents at no charge within 90 days of signing.
 Of course we are always available to answer your questions at any time in the future.
 And, there's no charge for that.

 What Happens After I Sign My Estate Planning Documents and Take Them Home?

 After the planning phase is complete, the maintenance phase of your plan will begin.
 At no additional charge, we review your plan at least every three years and keep you informed about changes in the law and other issues that affect your family and your wealth.
-And, we expect to unvail our exclusive VIP Membership Program in the near future, through which you will have an opportunity to review the plan on an annual basis as well as some other valuable services.

 Finally, we are always here for you and don't charge you for phone calls, faxes, or emails.
 We welcome your communications!